holonym-foundation/example-issuer/README.md

    - _This step is illustrated by the handling of POST requests in the `pages/api/issuer.ts` file._
 3. Issuer redirects user to Holonym frontend.
 Because the user's credentials are encrypted client-side with information restricted to the app.holonym.id domain, the user must be at the Holonym frontend to retrieve their credentials.
 With the redirect, the issuer must provide the URL of the GET endpoint that will return the user's credentials.
    - _This step is illustrated in the `<IssuerForm />` component._
 4. Holonym retrieves user data.
 Given the `retrievalEndpoint` with the `userId`, Holonym requests the user's data from the issuer's server.
-At this time, the issuer formats the user's credentials and signs them so that they can be used to generate zero knowledge proofs.
+At this time, the issuer formats the user's credentials and signs them so that they can be used to generate trusted zero knowledge proofs.
    - _This step is illustrated by the handling of GET requests in the `pages/api/issuer.ts` file._

 ## Local environment setup